- D-74

 Creative Storytelling for Changemakers

 Storytelling is fast becoming a crucial skill for framing issues in a way that inspires positive change.
 In this course, participants will be introduced to some key concepts, and explore the potential storytelling holds to create empathy and understanding, as well as how it can be used to assert identity.
 Participants will also get an introduction to story building.
 Title Creative Storytelling for Changemakers Course Duration Run throughout the year Target Educators & general public Course Details Module 1 The power of stories Module 2 What is a story?
-Module 3 Story and identity Module 4 Shaping stories for impact Module 5 Building a storyOngoingSelf-paced Exclusively for Youth
+Module 3 Story and identity Module 4 Shaping stories for impact Module 5 Building a storyOngoingSelf-paced GCED by Themes

-Learning 03-03-2025 ~ 04-03-2025
+Learning 09-16-2025 ~ 10-14-2025

 Certificate Yes